By The Kay Properties Team

 As a result of 1031-exchange investing, the initial invested capital and the gain can continue to grow, potentially, without immediate tax consequences.
 Then, if and when the new investment is sold without the equity reinvested in another exchange property, the prior gain is recognized.
 Investors should consult their tax or legal advisors prior to selling or exchanging a property, as everyone’s tax situation is different.

-How can a DST and 1031 exchange work together?
+How Can a DST and 1031 Exchange Work Together?

 Not all properties qualify as like-kind exchange replacement properties under the Internal Revenue Code.
 But a DST property does.
-A person can invest into a DST property to qualify for the tax treatment when they sell their interest, or invest out of a DST into another DST or another property of like-kind (Internal Revenue Code Ruling 2004-86).
+A person can invest in a DST property to qualify for the tax treatment when they sell their interest, or invest out of a DST into another DST or another property of like-kind (Internal Revenue Code Ruling 2004-86).
 As noted above, this is general information.
 Investors should consult their tax or legal advisors prior to investing in, selling or exchanging a property, as everyone’s tax situation is different.